Vortex $\gamma$ photon generation via spin-to-orbital angular momentum transfer in nonlinear Compton scattering: Conclusion

+So far, it is clear that the spin-to-orbital angular momentum transfer in NCS is a crucial point concerning the generation of vortex $\gamma$ photons.
+Although studies based on the classical radiation theory predict the OAM of the vortex $\gamma$ photon in CP lasers \cite{taira2017gamma}, quantum treatment becomes necessary to grasp the transverse coherence condition on the electron for the $\gamma$ photon to possess a vortex mode.

-In conclusion, we investigated the generation of vortex $\gamma$ photons in a CP laser pulse in the Furry picture of strong-field QED.
-We showed that, when the initial/final electron satisfies a transverse coherence condition, $\gamma$ photons corresponding to NCS harmonics can be identified by vortex modes with intrinsic OAM as a result of spin-to-orbital angular momentum transfer during multiphoton absorption.
-However, due to the finite shape of the intense laser pulse, the generated $\gamma$ photons are in general in the incoherent mixed state of various vortex modes.
-Furthermore, the attained OAM is determined by the laser photon absorption number, and to obtain high OAM $\gamma$ photons one may need to utilize OAM of vortex state electrons \cite{lloyd2017electron,bliokh2017theory} and/or vortex lasers.
-Finally, vortex $\gamma$ photons may unveil new possibilities in strong-field QED studies, besides their already envisioned applications in nuclear and particle physics related researches.
+In summary, we investigate the generation of vortex $\gamma$ photons in a CP laser pulse by employing a vortex scattering theory in the Furry picture of strong-field QED.
+We show that, when the final electron beam satisfies a transverse coherence condition, $\gamma$ photons corresponding to NCS harmonics can be identified by vortex modes with intrinsic OAM as a result of spin-to-orbital angular momentum transfer during multiphoton absorption.
+However, due to the intense laser, the generated $\gamma$ photons are, in general, in the incoherent mixed state of various vortex modes.
+Furthermore, the attained OAM is determined by the laser photon absorption number, and high OAM $\gamma$ photons could be achieved by utilizing OAM of vortex state electrons \cite{lloyd2017electron,bliokh2017theory} and/or vortex lasers.
+Finally, vortex $\gamma$ photons may unveil new possibilities in strong-field QED studies, besides their already envisioned applications in nuclear and particle physics related research. \\

-{\it Acknowledgment:} We thank C. H. Keitel, K. Z. Hatsagortsyan, P. Zhang and I. P. Ivanov for helpful discussions.
-This work is supported by the National Natural Science Foundation of China (Grants Nos.
-11874295, 12022506, U2267204, 11905169, 12275209, 12147176, 12135001, 11825502, 11921006 and U2241281), the Open Fund of the State Key Laboratory of High Field Laser Physics (Shanghai Institute of Optics and Fine Mechanics), the foundation of science and technology on plasma physics laboratory (No. JCKYS2021212008), and Open Foundation of Key Laboratory of High Power Laser and Physics, Chinese Academy of Sciences (SGKF202101).
+{\it Acknowledgment:} We thank C. H. Keitel, K. Z. Hatsagortsyan, P. Zhang, and I. P. Ivanov for helpful discussions.
+We are grateful to Q. Zhao for his help during the revision of our manuscript.
+This work is supported by the National Natural Science Foundation of China (Grants No. 11874295, No. 12022506, No. U2267204, No. 11905169, No. 12275209, No. 12147176, No. 12135001, No. 11825502, No. 11921006, and No. U2241281), the Foundation of Science and Technology on Plasma Physics Laboratory (No. JCKYS2021212008), and the Shaanxi Fundamental Science Research Project for Mathematics and Physics (Grant No. 22JSY014).